UniversalDependencies/UD_Finnish-FTB/README.md

 FinnTreeBank 1 consists of manually annotated grammatical examples from VISK.
-The UD version of FinnTreeBank 1 was converted from a native annotation model with a script.
+The UD version of FinnTreeBank 1 was converted from a native annotation model with a script and later manually revised.

 # Introduction